craigschlegel/registrations-for-the-events-calendar/readme.txt

 == Description ==

-The Registrations for The Events Calendar plugin is an extension for Modern Tribe's The Events Calendar (free edition).
+Manage registrations for your events and classes with ease.
+The Registrations for The Events Calendar plugin is an extension for Modern Tribe's The Events Calendar (free edition) though it may also work with paid extensions.
+Collect registration form submissions for your events, classes, meetings, meetups, workshops and more with the customizable contact form added to every single event page.
+Have your users submit their registrations without leaving the page using AJAX.
+Send customizable confirmation emails as well as receive custom notifications of when registrations are made.

-Create a custom contact form that is revealed on a click on the single event post in a location of your choosing.

-The form is submitted without leaving the page using AJAX.

-Notification emails are sent to email addresses of your choosing as well as the form submitter.
-Details of the submission are saved in a custom table in the WordPress database.
+Manage your guest's registrations within the WordPress dashboard.
+You can view all registrations for an event, add/edit/delete them, and export registrations as a .csv file.

 Just about everything in the form is customizable including the text, required fields, registration limits, and the email messages.
 Add as many text input fields as needed for your form.

-Export individual event registrations with the .csv export button.
+Show a list of who has registered on the front-end of your site.

+<strong>Check out [Registrations for the Events Calendar Pro](https://roundupwp.com/products/registrations-for-the-events-calendar-pro/) for premium features like a form builder, enforced email address confirmation, and more options for logged-in users.</strong>

+Also, consider donating to the "parent" plugin for this extension [The Events Calendar](https://wordpress.org/plugins/the-events-calendar/).
+It's a truly awesome plugin that's why we extended it!
 == Feedback or Support ==

 We would love to hear feedback and support the plugin so please visit the "Support" tab inside the plugin settings page for assistance.